Associate Professor Youth Advocacy Department

 B.S.
 (Psychology) 1988, University of Alaska, Fairbanks

 Ph.D.
 (Clinical Psychology) 1994, State University of New York at Buffalo

 Following graduate study in clinical psychology, Ann E. Tobey completed a postdoctoral fellowship at the Massachusetts General Hospital/Harvard Medical School's Children and the Law Program.
 She worked for a number of years as a forensic psychologist with the Committee for Public Counsel Services' Youth Advocacy Project (YAP), where she provided consultation to public defense attorneys and conducted evaluations and trainings relevant to delinquency cases.

 In 2009, Tobey received the Cynthia Longfellow Teaching Recognition Award, which honors distinguished teaching.
 Her areas of interest include: youth and social justice, positive youth development, delinquency, Ubuntu, and the power of the arts to transform youth violence.

-Tobey facilitates numerous collaborations with community-based youth-serving organizations and she holds several community-based positions, including: member of the board of directors of "Artistic Noise;" curator and planner for Violence Transformed; and advisory committee member for the Youth Advocacy Project Foundation.
+Tobey facilitates numerous collaborations with community-based youth-serving organizations through her role as director of the "Ubuntu Arts" project.
+She holds several community-based positions, including, member of the board of directors of "Artistic Noise" and curator and planner for "Violence Transformed.."

-Tobey has published on topics such as children's memory and suggestibility in legal contexts; trauma and delinquency; juvenile trial competence; juvenile waiver of Miranda rights; and police interrogation of child suspects.
-Since 1996, she has periodically served as a consultant to the MacArthur Foundation's Research Network on Adolescent Development and Juvenile Justice.
+Tobey has published on topics such as children's memory and suggestibility in legal contexts; trauma and delinquency; juvenile trial competence; juvenile waiver of Miranda rights; police interrogation of child suspects, and positive youth development and the arts.